kodokoto/myuzu/README.md

 # myuzu
  my own language [WIP]

 *I am currently rewriting this in C as I found that using python with llvmlite codegen was too much of a hinderance, I will make that public when I have at working version up and running.
-Meanwhile I will leave my spaghetti python code up on github.*
+Meanwhile I will leave my python code up on github.*

 myuzu is designed to be a readable language that lets you write how you want to without compromising in speed and saftey